ISSN: Code format

-where N is in the set {0,1,2,...,9}, a digit character, and C is in {0,1,2,...,9,X}; or by a Perl Compatible Regular Expressions (PCRE) regular expression:
+where N is in the set {0,1,2,...,9}, a decimal digit character, and C is in {0,1,2,...,9,X}; or by a Perl Compatible Regular Expressions (PCRE) regular expression:

 For example, the ISSN of the journal Hearing Research, is 0378-5955, where the final 5 is the check digit, that is C=5.
 To calculate the check digit, the following algorithm may be used:

-To confirm the check digit, calculate the sum of all eight digits of the ISSN multiplied by its position in the number, counting from the right (if the check digit is X, then add 10 to the sum).
-The modulus 11 of the sum must be 0.
+To confirm the check digit, calculate the sum of all eight digits of the ISSN multiplied by their position in the number, counting from the right.
+(If the check digit is X, add 10 to the sum.)
+The remainder of the sum modulo 11 must be 0.
 There is an online ISSN checker that can validate an ISSN, based on the above algorithm.

 In EANs

-ISSNs can be encoded in EAN-13 bar codes with a 977 "country code" (compare the 978 country code ("bookland") for ISBNs), followed by the 7 main digits of the ISSN (the check digit is not included), followed by 2 publisher-defined digits, followed by the EAN check digit (which need not match the ISSN check digit).
+ISSNs can be encoded in EAN-13 bar codes with a 977 "country code" (compare the 978 "bookland" country code for ISBNs), followed by the 7 main digits of the ISSN (the check digit is not included), followed by 2 publisher-defined digits, followed by the EAN check digit (in most cases, this will not match the ISSN check digit, since they are each calculated in a different way).

 Code assignment, maintenance and look-up

-ISSN codes are assigned by a network of ISSN National Centres, usually located at national libraries and coordinated by the ISSN International Centre based in Paris.
+ISSN codes are assigned by a network of ISSN National Centres, usually located at national libraries and coordinated by the ISSN International Centre (CIEPS) based in Paris.
 The International Centre is an intergovernmental organization created in 1974 through an agreement between UNESCO and the French government.